3-1-1-Codeup/project/workbooks/gabby/SCRIPT.md

 	    - the department with the most issues with the level of delay was the customer service department.

 I am now going to pass the next stage of exploration to Sam.

+review panel #1 feedback:
+- why this matters
+- tools used on slide
+- bool to boolean
+- adding level of delay rather than target variable
+- adding we drop unnecessary columns
+- too much for a presentation
+- 1. very early response is most prevalent bar chart for one type of response highlighted
+- title to be what we get out of it
+- 2. only shows very late response by district with each color with average line
+- Title: Does the “very-late response” vary by the district?
+- 3. only very early with mean by district to compare to very late

+remove legend
+label at the axis
+make chart larger
+font bigger
+customer service takes the longest title should be the header of the slide make contrasting colors arrow